nih-cfde/training-rstudio-binder/GTEx/r4rnaseq-workshop.md

 -   What is the effect of age on gene expression in the heart?
 -   Do you have enough samples to test effects of sex, age, hardy scale, and their interactions for all tissues?
--   How do I combine, clean, modfiy, separate, etc. data sets and variables?
+-   How do I combine, clean, modify, separate, etc. data sets and variables?
+-   How is my gene of interest affected by age in the heart and brain?

 ![](https://hackmd.io/_uploads/SJSIB76b9.png =300x)
 ![](https://hackmd.io/_uploads/Sk6IrQaZc.png =300x)